thortiede/PeCaX-docker/README.md

 Please note, that since there can be multiple Drugs targeting the same gene or gene-product, the annotation-names will include a numbering scheme in addition to the column names given in the csv file.

-Make sure to set the 'networkName' to "PeCaX-Base" (case-sensitive).
+Make sure to set the 'networkname' to "PeCaX-Base" (case-sensitive).
 SBML4j for PeCaX is configured to use the network with this name as basis for calculating the networks by default.
 If you want to use a different name, make sure to also change the appropriate config parameter in the 'docker-compose.yaml' file.